 Keep in mind that not all espresso machines will allow you to control and adjust the brew temperature.

-Can you use regular coffee beans in espresso machine?
+Can you use regular coffee beans in an espresso machine?

-You can use any type of beans you prefer, but many people recommend to use darker roasts in espresso for most flavor.
+You can use any type of beans you prefer, but many people recommend using darker roasts in espresso for most flavor.
 But that’s entirely up to you and your taste buds.

-Also, espresso in a brewing method and not a roast or coffee bean type.
-You can use the same type of coffee beans for espresso, French press, pour over…the brewers are there for your experimentation.
+Also, espresso is a brewing method and not a roast or coffee bean type.
+You can use the same type of coffee beans for espresso, French press, and pour-over.
 Some beans taste better with espresso, others with pour-over.
 But the final choice is up to you and you can make espresso with any coffee beans!